RULES OF THE WEST

 email facility will telephone the Secretary with the velocities and forward

-full details by post if required for
+full details by post if required for the Combine result.

 3.15 Old birds shall always be flown on the same inland